simjunheng/tp/docs/DeveloperGuide.md

 5. Test case: `load-court test/`<br>
    Expected: Similar to previous.
 Even if `test.png` exists, as `/` are not allowed in command argument.

+### 7.9 Finding persons by name or tag

+1. Find persons matching any of the given keywords from our contact list.
+You can choose to find by `NAME(s)`, `TAG(s)`, or both.

+2. Prerequisites: Contact List should not be empty.

+3. Test case: `find-p n/Alan t/team1`<br>
+   Expected: All persons whose name matches the keyword `Alan` (case-insensitive) or tag matches the keyword `team1`(case-insensitive).

+4. Test case: `find-p n/Alan n/John`<br>
+   Expected: All persons whose name matches at least one of the keywords `Alan` or `John` (case-insensitive).

+5. Test case: `find-p t/team1 n/team2`
+   Expected: All persons whose tag matches at least one of the keyword `team1` or `team2` (case-insensitive).

+6. Test case: `find-p`
+   Expected: Error message shown in the status message denoting the arguments `find-p` takes in.

+### 7.10 Finding tasks by name or tag

+1. Find tasks matching any of the given keywords from our contact list.
+You can choose to find by `NAME(s)`, `TAG(s)`, or both.

+2. Prerequisites: Task List should not be empty.

+3. Test case: `find-t n/Meeting t/team1`<br>
+   Expected: All persons whose name matches the keyword `Meeting` (case-insensitive) or tag matches the keyword `team1`(case-insensitive).

+4. Test case: `find-t n/Meeting n/Talk`<br>
+   Expected: All persons whose name matches at least one of the keywords `Meeting` or `Talk` (case-insensitive).

+5. Test case: `find-t t/team1 n/team2`<br>
+   Expected: All persons whose tag matches at least one of the keyword `team1` or `team2` (case-insensitive).

+6. Test case: `find-t`<br>
+   Expected: Error message shown in the status message denoting the arguments `find-t` takes in.

+### 7.11 Finding persons tagged to a task

+1. Pull out the contact information of persons tagged to a task.

+2. Prerequisites: Task List should not be empty.

+3. Assumption: All tasks have persons tagged to it.

+3.1 Test case: `get-person 1` <br>
+Expected: Switch to the contacts tab and show contact details of all persons tagged to the first task in the task list.

+3.2 Test case: `get-person` <br>
+Expected: Error message shown in the status message denoting the arguments `get-person` takes in.

+4. Assumption: All tasks do not have persons tagged to it.

+4.1 Test case: `get-person 1` <br>
+Expected: Switch to the contacts tab and show an empty contact list.

+4.2 Test case: `get-person` <br>
+Expected: Same as point 3.2.

+### 7.12 Adding a person
+1. Add a person into the contact list.

+2. Test case: `add-p n/Johnson p/83918273 a/Woodlands Avenue 4 e/johnson@gmail.com t/Hustlers` <br>
+   Expected: Add a person named `Johnson` with his relevant details into the contact list

+3. Test case: `add-p` <br>
+   Expected: Error message shown in the status message denoting the arguments `add-p` takes in.

+### 7.13 Editing a person
+1. Edit a person in the contact list.

+2. Prerequisites: Contact list should not be empty.

+3. Assumption: The first person in the contact list has the name `Johnson`.

+   3.1 Test case: `edit-p 1 n/John` <br>
+   Expected: The first person in the contact list will have his name changed to `John`.
+   Additionally, all tasks with person `Johnson` tagged to it will have the specific participant tag changed from `Johnson` to `John`.

+   3.2 Test case: `edit-p 2 a/Woodlands`<br>
+   Expected: The second person in the contact list will have his address details changed to `Woodlands`.

+   3.3 Test case: `edit-p 1`<br>
+   Expected: Error message shown in the status message denoting the arguments `edit-p` takes in.

+   3.4 Test case: `edit-p n/hello`<br>
+   Expected: Same as previous.

+   3.5 Test case: `edit-p`<br>
+   Expected: Same as previous.

+### 7.14 Clearing all contact entries
+1. Clears all entries from the contact list.

+2. Test case: `clear-p`<br>
+   Expected: All entries in the contact list will be cleared.
+It also clears the participant field of all tasks.